dsoprea/go-static-site-builder/example/helloworld/README.md

 # Overview

-This is a command-line example that'll produce a tiny, functioning static website with multiple sub-pages and embedded images.
+This is a command-line example that will produce a tiny, functioning static website with multiple sub-pages and embedded images.

 # Running